Developer Guide

 The tutorial group must be typed exactly, but is case-insensitive.

-instead of the exact tutorial group, but that would mean we would either have to display an overall index of all the modules, or display an index of all the modules for each student.
+An alternative would be to indicate anIndexinstead of the exact tutorial group, but that would mean we would either have to display an overall index of all the modules, or display an index of all the modules for each student.
 Either way it would make the UI more complex and cluttered.

 This is why we decided to make it such that it must be typed exactly, but is case-insensitive, since two tutorial groups should be the same if only their cases are different.

-findtg
+findtg feature

-command will list all students in a particular tutorial group.
+The findtg command will list all students in a particular tutorial group.

-The find a tutorial group mechanism is facilitated by the LogicManger
+The find a tutorial group mechanism is facilitated by the LogicManger and the

-and the model class TutorialGroupKeywordsPredicate
+command class FindTutorialGroupCommand and the model class TutorialGroupKeywordsPredicate.

 command format: findtg TUTORIAL_GROUP

-command is parsed and executed
+How findtg command is parsed and executed

 Assuming the command is valid and execution is successful,